ITINERARY AND PRICE:

 Click here to be taken to the ‘Cruise Calendar‘ page, which has dates and availability.

-Cruise Broome to Hunter River for 7 nights.
+Cruise Broome to Hunter River (or reverse, depending on cruise direction).
 Transfer from the Hunter River to Mitchell Plateau airstrip with a Scenic helicopter flight over Mitchell Falls & surrounds.
-Transfer from Mitchell Plateau airstrip to Broome on a Scenic fixed-wing 2 hour flight
+Transfer from Mitchell Plateau airstrip to Broome on a Scenic fixed-wing 2 hour flight.

 - Crocodile Creek (swimming, site of interest)

 - Raft Point (view ancient Aboriginal art sites)

 - Montgomery Reef (up close viewing from tenders)

 - Careening Bay (historic site)

 - King Cascades waterfalls in the Prince Regent River